Frequently Asked Questions

 Q: How do I get started?

-A: Reach out through our contact page or email us directly at kent@acpr.consulting or immanuel@acpr.consulting.
-We’ll schedule a brief conversation to learn about your goals and recommend next steps.
+A: You can reach out through our contact page or email us directly at kent@acpr.consulting or immanuel@acpr.consulting.
+We’ll schedule a brief conversation to listen, understand your context, and help discern appropriate next steps.

 Q: Do you offer both virtual and in-person options?

 A: Yes.
-Our services can be delivered in person, virtually, or in a hybrid format, depending on your needs.
+Our work takes place in virtual, in-person, and hybrid formats, depending on your context and needs.
 We work with leaders and teams across the country in all three settings.
-While virtual and hybrid formats offer flexibility and accessibility, in-person engagement often provides a richer experience—fostering deeper connection, shared reflection, and meaningful dialogue.
+While virtual and hybrid options offer flexibility, in-person engagement often allows for deeper connection, shared reflection, and sustained dialogue.

 Q: How much do your services cost?

-A: Pricing depends on the type of service, group size, and level of customization.
-After our initial conversation, we’ll provide a clear proposal that matches your needs and budget.
+A: Fees vary based on the type of engagement, group size, and level of customization.
+After an initial conversation, we’ll offer a clear proposal that aligns with your needs and available resources.

 Q: Who leads your work?

-A: ACPR is led by Kent Michael and Immanuel Marsh, seasoned consultants and coaches who combine decades of ministry, organizational leadership, and systems theory experience.
+A: ACPR is led by Kent Michael and Immanuel Marsh.
+Together, they bring decades of experience in ministry, organizational leadership, and consulting, and they work closely with leaders to support clarity, steadiness, and thoughtful engagement.

 Outcomes & Philosophy